Beyond Ground States: Physics-Inspired Optimization of Excited States of Classical Hamiltonians: Conclusion

 In this work, we have introduced ExcLQA, a physics-inspired algorithm for excited states of classical Hamiltonians.
 ExcLQA mimics a quantum adiabatic evolution from an initial Hamiltonian with a known ground state to a final cost function tailored to the low-energy configurations of the target Hamiltonian.
 This final cost function uses only one penalization hyperparameter, which can be tuned via binary search, to select the desired penalization level.
 The adiabatic evolution is restricted to pure product states, which avoids scalability issues on classical computers.

-To empirically demonstrate the effectiveness of ExcLQA, we benchmark it using instances of the SVP, a critical problem in the security of lattice-based PQC, where a solution can be mapped to the first excited state of an Ising Hamiltonian.
-For sublattice ranks between $10$ and $39$, the solved ratio of ExcLQA remains consistently above $0.675$ (\cref{fig:solved_ratio}), with less than 40 shots required, showing a roughly stable trend across lattice ranks (\cref{fig:shots}).
+To empirically demonstrate the effectiveness of ExcLQA, we benchmark it using instances of all-to-all interacting Ising models with random interactions and the shortest vector problem (SVP).
+For the random Ising models, we showed that ExcLQA outperforms state-of-the-art solvers based on simulated annealing and tensor-network methods, which require knowledge of the exact ground-state configuration, achieving a solved ratio of $0.87$ for the first excited state when the exact ground-state energy is provided.
+By appropriately tuning the penalty hyperparameter, ExcLQA can also target higher excited states, with solved ratios in the range $0.67$–$0.74$ for the second, third, and fourth excited states.
+In addition, ExcLQA does not require knowledge of the exact ground-state configuration or its exact energy to identify excited states.
+For example, when obtaining a lower bound for the ground state with semidefinite programming, ExcLQA still attains a solved ratio of $0.70$ for the first excited state, while the ratios of the first four excited states remain above $0.61$.
+For the SVP, for sublattice ranks between $10$ and $39$, the solved ratio of ExcLQA remains consistently above $0.675$ (\cref{fig:solved_ratio}), with less than 40 shots required, showing a roughly stable trend across lattice ranks (\cref{fig:shots}).
 Additionally, our algorithm successfully addressed some instances up to rank 39 of the approximate version of the SVP, $\gamma$-SVP, in the two-norm with $\gamma<\sqrt{2}$, an $\afunc{NP}$-hard problem.
 In the instances where the search space with a local dimension of two contained a solution, it achieved an approximation factor $\gamma$ below $1.185$ (\cref{fig:aprox_factor}).

 We acknowledge a significant difficulty in tuning the hyperparameters to solve the SVP as the number of spins of the Hamiltonian grows.
 Although the penalty parameter $\alpha$ in \cref{eq:fin_cost} can be tuned by binary search, ExcLQA requires many other hyperparameters that require less efficient tuning strategies.
 We refer to App.~\ref{app:hyperparam} for details about the hyperparameters.
 This should not come as a surprise, as the Hamiltonians used to test ExcLQA correspond to the mapping of an $\afunc{NP}$-hard problem, which aligns with the observed increase in complexity as the sublattice rank grows.
 Note, however, that for the target Hamiltonian operators, ExcLQA offers a better performance than a Metropolis-Hastings optimization.